GeorgeSchiro/GetCert2/README.md

     This is the number of days until certificate expiration before automated gets of the next new certificate are attempted.

--ResetStagingLogs=True
+-ResetStagingLogs=False

     Having to wade through several log sessions during testing can be cumbersome.
-    So the default behavior is to clear the log file after it is uploaded to the SCS server (following each test).
-Setting this switch False will retain all previous log sessions on the client during testing.
+    Setting this switch True will clear previous log sessions on the client after each staging test.

     Note: this switch is ignored when -UseStandAloneMode is True.